quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part11_Advantages_of_T.md

 #### Convergence of TD Methods
-Background context: The text explains that for any fixed policy π, TD(0) has been proved to converge to \( v_\pi \), under specific conditions on the step-size parameter.
+Background context: The text explains that for any fixed policy π, TD(0) has been proved to converge to $v_\pi$, under specific conditions on the step-size parameter.

 :p What is the convergence guarantee for TD(0)?
 ??x